High-dimensional multi-trait GWAS by reverse prediction of genotypes: Methods

-The simulated data for our experiments was obtained from DREAM5 Systems Genetic Challenge A (\url{https://www.synapse.org/\#!Synapse:syn2820440/wiki/}), generated by the Sys\-Gen\-SIM software \cite{pinna2011simulating}.
+The simulated data for our experiments was obtained from DREAM5 Systems Genetic Challenge A (\dreamurl), generated by the Sys\-Gen\-SIM software \cite{pinna2011simulating}.
 The DREAM data consists of simulated genotype and transcriptome data of synthetic gene regulatory networks.
 The dataset consists of 15 sub-datasets, where 5 different networks are provided and for each network 100, 300 and 999 samples are simulated.
 Every sub-dataset contains 1000 genes.
-Due to space restrictions, only results for Network 1 and data with 999 samples will be shown.
+We used the networks with 999 samples only.

 In the DREAM data, each genetic variant is associated to a unique causal gene that mediates its effect.
 We therefore defined ground-truth trans-eQTL targets for each variant as the causal gene's direct targets in the ground-truth network.

-25\% of the variants acted in \textit{cis}, meaning they affected expression of their causal gene directly.
+In the DREAM data 25\% of the variants acted in \textit{cis}, meaning they affected expression of their causal gene directly.
 The remaining 75\% of the variants acted in \textit{trans}.
 Since the identities of the \textit{cis} and \textit{trans} eQTLs are unknown, we computed the P-values of genotype-gene expression associations between matching variant-gene pairs using Pearson correlation and selected all genes with P-values less than 1/750 to identify cis-acting eQTLs.